faithokamoto/faithokamoto.github.io/aboutsite.md

 subtitle: (i.e. why bother with a blog)
 ---

-This site is first and foremost a place to put up an [online CV][/cv].
+This is foremost a place for my [online CV](https://faithokamoto.github.io/cv/).
 In addition, I kicked around some blog ideas and eventually landed on this one.

 People around me tell say I'm good at documenting code.
 I would tend to agree, to the extent that I'm surrounded by scientists, who are rather famously